CodlingSh/maczko-chiropody/content/home/meet-allison-deery!.md

 We would like to formally welcome Allison Deery to the team.
 She is our newest chiropodist that graduated from the Chiropody program.
 Allie has a passion for diabetic foot care and biomechanical assessments.
 She is a Sarnia native whose interested in physical fitness, spending time with family and friends, and adding a furry companion in her near future!

 She is now accepting all new patients.
-Help us to warmly welcome our newest member of the team
+Help us to warmly welcome our newest member of the team.

+{{< linkButtons text="Book Appointment" link="about" >}}